 “Of what use is money in the hand of a fool, since he has no desire to get wisdom?” – Proverbs 17:16

-No one wants to be thought of as a fool – not on April first, not at any time.
+No one wants to be thought of as a fool – not on April Fool’s Day, not at any time.

-The Bible uses that strong term only a handful of times in regard to the use of money—once to describe a person who saves too little and once to describe a person who saves too much.
+The Bible uses that strong term only a handful of times in regard to the use of money.
+Interestingly, it’s used once to describe a person who saves too little and once to describe a person who saves too much.

 Proverbs 21:20 says it’s foolish not to save: “In the house of the wise are stores of choice food and oil, but a foolish man devours all he has.”
-And Luke 12 says it’s foolish to put too much emphasis on saving, telling the story of a farmer whose bumper crop leaves him focusing on how to store up his riches and take life easy: “But God said to him, ‘You fool!
+And Luke 12:20-21 says it’s foolish to put too much emphasis on saving, telling the story of a farmer whose bumper crop left him focusing on how to store up his riches and take life easy: “But God said to him, ‘You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?’
-This is how it will be with anyone who stores up things for himself but is not rich toward God” (Luke 12:20-21).
+This is how it will be with anyone who stores up things for himself but is not rich toward God.”

-The recession has revealed the folly of taking either approach.
+Life has a way of revealing the folly of taking either approach.
 If we haven’t saved enough, the ramifications are obvious.
 Without an emergency fund, the loss of a job can easily lead to the rapid build up of debt.

-As for the other extreme of hoarding, most of us have not been hoarding in the sense of saving more than we really need, but I wonder if our reactions to losses in our IRAs or 401(k) plans reveals something of a hoarder’s heart.
-I wonder if perhaps one question God wants us to consider in light of our losses is whether we had been putting our hope in our wealth (See 1 Timothy 6:17-19).
+As for the other extreme of hoarding, from what I can tell, most of us have not been hoarding in the sense of saving more than we really need, but I wonder if our reactions to the ups and downs of our IRAs, 401(k) plans, or other investment accounts reveal something of a hoarder’s heart.
+I wonder if perhaps one question God wants us to consider in light of the wild ride the stock market has been on in recent years, and in light of the continued global unrest, is whether we are putting too much of our hope for our future in our wealth (See 1 Timothy 6:17-19).

-As bad as the recession has been, I believe as strongly as ever in the promise that “in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28).
+As challenging as our economic times have been of late, I believe as strongly as ever in the promise that “in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28).